 If you are looking for handmade and authentic Greek jewelry, you will be happy to know that there are plenty of jewelry shops in Crete.
 You can also find similar jewelry in souvenir stores.

 There are even special workshops that dedicate their work to creating jewelry from silver.
-With enough search, you can find any quality you wish for your pieces.
+Enough searching lets you find any quality you wish for your pieces.

 Olive Oil Cosmetics